 There are other benefits that may be available after returning to work.
 For instance, you may be entitled to a Working Wage Loss if your injury prevents you from making the same salary as you did prior to the injury.
 This is something you should consult with an attorney about.

 Is any tax taken out of my benefits check?

 Why do my Worker's Comp checks come in for different amounts?

 The first 12 weeks of TTD compensation are paid at 72% of your FWW.
 After the first 12 weeks, it is paid at 66⅔% of your AWW.
-It is possible that because of the day of the week a check is originally issued, or other factors, that a check may only cover a portion of the standard 2-week pay period.
+It is possible that, because of the day of the week a check is originally issued or other factors, a check may only cover a portion of the standard 2-week pay period.
 The period covered will be listed on the payment.
-Rest assured, you will receive the full amount you are entitled to, and eventually, the checks will be for a consistent amount and released on a consistent basis.
+You will receive the amount you are entitled to, and eventually, the checks will be for a consistent amount and released on a consistent basis.